darincardin/Tokenizer/form/README.md

 ```

 -----
-##### Configuration
+##### Attributes

-The configuration plugin offers the following configurations
+The widget has the following attributes:

 * object: the object that contains the form data
-* onSuccess: a function called if the form is submitted successfully
+* onSuccess: a function called when the form is submitted successfully
 * fields: the inputs to display to the user.
 Should correspond to the object passed in

 ##### Fields
 The fields are passed in as an array of objects.
-Each object must have the 'tag' attribute.
+Each field has the following options:

+* label: the name seen by the user.
+For visual purposed only
+* name: the name of the input. should match the object value
+* required: should the form force the user to enter a value for this input
-This attribute tells the form what type of input should be used
+* tag: tells the form what type of input should be used

-Widget currently supports these input types:
+Widget currently supports these tag types:
- * text
+ * text: a standard input field
- * phone
+ * phone: a standard input field with phone validation
- * number
+ * number: a standard input field with number validation
- * select
+ * select: a select box
- * radio
+ * radio: radio input
- * checkbox
+ * checkbox: checkbox input
- * select
- * textarea
+ * textarea: a textarea input
+ * header : displays a line with the label in the middle.No input field